Quadrupole: Electric quadrupole

+where $\mathbf{r}$ is the position within the nucleus and $\rho$ gives the charge density at $\mathbf{r}$.

+An electric field constructed using four metal rods with an applied voltage forms the basis for the quadrupole mass analyzer, in which the electric field separates ions based on their mass-to-charge ratio (m/z).

 Magnetic quadrupole

 All known magnetic sources give dipole fields.
 However, it is possible to make a magnetic quadrupole by placing four identical bar magnets perpendicular to each other such that the north pole of one is next to the south of the other.
 Such a configuration cancels the dipole moment and gives a quadrupole moment, and its field will decrease at large distances faster than that of a dipole.

 An example of a magnetic quadrupole, involving permanent magnets, is depicted on the right.
 Electromagnets of similar conceptual design (called quadrupole magnets) are commonly used to focus beams of charged particles in particle accelerators and beam transport lines, a method known as strong focusing.
+As a given quadrupole configuration deflects charged particles in one direction and focuses them in another, by using alternating quadrupole magnets a particle beam can be made to focus in the direction of travel.
 There are four steel pole tips, two opposing magnetic north poles and two opposing magnetic south poles.
 The steel is magnetized by a large electric current that flows in the coils of tubing wrapped around the poles.

 A changing magnetic quadrupole moment produces electromagnetic radiation.